Quasa

 Above Board

-This week, California expanded on those AI safeguards with two new pieces of legislation that make it illegal to use AI to replicate an actor's likeness and voice without explicit permission.
+This week, California built on those safeguards by passing two new laws that prohibit the use of AI to replicate an actor’s likeness or voice without explicit consent.

 Thank you!